THEKOT001/THEKOT001/README.md

 - 👋 Hi, I’m @THEKOT001
-- 👀 I’m interested in Game creating
+- 👀 I’m interested in not diyng
-- 🌱 I’m currently learning Unity, C#, Java, C++
+- 🌱 I’m currently learning ,GolangUnity, C#, Java, C++
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on anything and doing nothing
-- 📫 How to reach me
+- 📫 How to reach me Here and every where else you cand find

 <!---
 THEKOT001/THEKOT001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.